The Safest and Most Dangerous Places in Five Corners, WA: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Five Corners is $547 per year, which is $83 more than the national average and $63 less than Washington's state average.
-Below we compare cities similar to Five Corners:
+The overall cost of crime per resident in Five Corners is $547 per year, which is $83 more than the national average and $63 less than Washington's state average.
+The comparison below uses cities similar to Five Corners:

 • In Concrete, WA, crime costs $1,390 per person, which is $843 more than in Five Corners.